snowch-notes/ibm-analytics-engine/flink_on_yarn_wordcount_cos.md

 ### Configure IAE for COS

+These instructions are taken from the [IAE docs](https://console.bluemix.net/docs/services/AnalyticsEngine/configure-COS-S3-object-storage.html#configuring-clusters-to-work-with-ibm-cos-s3-object-stores).

  - Open the Ambari console, and then the advanced configuration for HDFS.
  - Ambari dashboard > HDFS > Configs > Advanced > Custom core-site > Add Property
  - Add the properties and values.